Azure/arcvmware-util/squid-proxy-setup/README.md

     You can set via GUI like this:
     ![Static IP](./assets/static-ip.jpg)

-    Assuming your public interface is `ens160` and private interface is `ens192`, you can set the static IP using netplan as follows:
+    Assuming your public interface is `ens160` and private interface is `ens192`, you can set static IP on private interface, and DHCP on public interface using netplan as follows:

     ```bash
     sudo apt install -y netplan.io